 Recommended for Beaches because: Praia da Duquesa is located right next to the bus and railway station, sited under the promenade, and is a favourite with families.

-Paul's expert tip: There are sun lounger and parasol concessions but arrive early as they are hired out very quickly.
+Paul's expert tip: There are sun lounger and parasol concession, but arrive early as they are hired out very quickly.

 Effectively the beach that constitutes Cascais Bay, Ribeira Beach is a compact half-moon delight, a crescent of sand wedged in between the resort's wonderfully breezy promenade and a fisherman's pier.
 During the summer months it can get uncomfortably crowded â" this is not a place to seek peace and solitude.
 It is however within a few minutes walking from the town centre with all its music bars, great seafood restaurants and appealing visitor attractions.
 The beach enjoys Blue Flag status meaning the water quality is excellent and the surrounding environment is soundly managed.
 Swimming is safe but remember this is a busy fishing town, and the bay is used by dozens of small, motorized boats on a daily basis.

-Recommended for Beaches because: The nearest swathe of sand to Cascais, Ribeira Beach serves literally is a step off the pavement away from the town centre.
+Recommended for Beaches because: The nearest swathe of sand to Cascais, Ribeira Beach is literally a step off the pavement away from the town centre.

 Paul's expert tip: Inquire at the tourist board offices about the free music concerts that take place on the promenade throughout the summer months.